FAQ Page

 Toolbar for quick access to the most commonly used functions Y

-Front panel and MIC button customizations (firmare v1.4 or greater only) Y
+Front panel and MIC button customizations (firmware v1.4 or greater only) Y

 List of Menu Functions